Crock Pot Temperatures

 If your crock pot passes the first test, put the lid back on and continue heating on low for 6 more hours.
 Then remove the lid and quickly check the temperature again.
 It should be right around 185 degrees Fahrenheit.
 Water that's 190 degrees or higher indicates a crock pot that cooks hot and you may have to adjust your cooking times.
 Below 185 degrees Fahrenheit indicates a crock pot that doesn't get hot enough and may cause food safety issues.

 Avoid the temptation to peek.
-Every time you lift the lid on a crock pot, you need to add at least 20 minutes onto the total cooking time.
+Every time you lift the lid on a crock pot, you need to add at least 20 minutes to the total cooking time.

 Unless a recipe provides specific instructions, you should defrost frozen foods before cooking them in a crock pot.
 Meats in particular shouldn't be cooked frozen.